Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte I - Vers les Brumes/Arc C - A travers la vallée.md

 <div class="description"><p>Ahead, the trees to the north break, revealing a grassy field.
 The tall grasses sway in the chill air, the field stretching until it reaches the shores of a dark, distant lake.
 Fog clings to the shoreline.
 Even from a distance, you can hear the faint sound of water lapping against the rocks.</p></div>

-If [[Non-Player Characters#Ireena Kolyana|Ireena]] is with the party, she freezes and asks the players if the party can take a quick detour across the field to the lake.
+If [[Personnages Non-Joueurs#Ireena Kolyana|Ireena]] is with the party, she freezes and asks the players if the party can take a quick detour across the field to the lake.
 If asked, she notes only that the lake seems strangely familiar.

 Lake Zarovich is as described in <span class="citation">L. Lake Zarovich (p.
 38)</span>, but without the beached rowboats or Bluto's boat visible.